bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 #What are Closures in JavaScript?
 </br>

-##I know, I know, what you think:
+##I know what you think:

-“This is another random article about closures from someone who I don’t know and I am 100% sure I won’t know what closures are if I read it!
+“This is another random article about closures from someone I don’t know and I am 100% sure I won’t know what closures are if I read it!

 Is it worth to read?”

-I know that because is exactly what I am telling myself when I saw an article about closures!
+I know that because is exactly what I am telling myself each time when I saw an article about closures!

-But here is a deal between me, the author of this article and you, the unknown (to me) reader:
+But here is a deal between me, the author of this article, and you, the unknown (to me) reader:

-If after you read this article, you still don’t know what closures are, you send me a post written for LinkedIn where you say everything you want about me a to bogdan4adrian4tech@gmail.com and I promise I will post it on my LinkedIn wall!
-(No hard offences)
+If, after you read this article, you still don’t know what closures are, you send me a post written for LinkedIn where you say everything you want about me a to bogdan4adrian4tech@gmail.com and I promise I will post it on my LinkedIn wall!
+(No hard offences however!)

 ##Do you agree?

 I was there!

 I couldn’t understand closures for quite some time (same with “this” keyword).

-Well, to be precise, I understood them theoretically but it was hard to recognize them or to use them consciously in practice!
+Well, to be precise, I understood them theoretically but it was hard for me to recognize them or to use them consciously in practice!

-When I first learned about closures, the online teacher told me that, it will take some time to understand them well.
+When I first learned about closures, the online instructure told me that it will take some time to understand them well.

 ##Turns out that he was right!

-It took me a lot of time to be honest and a lot of inconclusive articles to read until I was able to figure it out, by myself, what closures really are!
+It took me a lot of time, to be honest, and a lot of inconclusive articles to read until I was able to figure it out, by myself, what closures really are!

-You see, most of the article about closures are written by developers with much experience.
+You see, most of the articles about closures are written by developers with lot of experience.

 They explain them to you, at their level.

 But you might be a beginner!

-Everything they say about closures (This is true about many other JavaScript complex topics), is form a higher-level view of how JavaScript behaves.
+Everything they say about closures (it is true about many other JavaScript complex topics), is from a higher-level view of how JavaScript behaves.

-But not all of us have that knowledge which can allow us to follow the reasoning of that experienced developer!
+But not all have that knowledge which can allow us to follow the reasoning of that experienced developer!

 Even the terminology is hard to grasp somehow!

 ##Yes, closures are a very important JavaScript topic!

 We all use them as a matter of fact!

-More, we use them long before we understand them!
+##More, we use them long before we can understand them!

 But understanding closures set us free as JavaScript developers!

-Closures like the keyword “this” or the understating of how JIT - just in time compiler – works etc., is knowledge which set a JavaScript developer a part, making him a “senior” developer!
+Closures, like the keyword “this” or the understating of how JIT - just in time compiler – works etc., is that knowledge which set a JavaScript developer a part, making him a “senior” developer!

 But enough talk, let’s see how and if I can explain closures to you!
 I don’t want a random post insulting me on my LinkedIn wall LOL!

 #First thing first!

-Before throwing any bit of code on the screen, we must understand what are closures good at?
+Before throwing any bit of code on the screen, first we must understand what are closures good at?

 When and why, can we use them?

-When you read those professionals, articles explaining closures, all of the answer to this question is given in a code format.
+When you read those professionals articles explaining closures, all of the answers to this question is given in a code format.

 Which makes it very confusing if we can’t read yet the code with the JavaScript engine’s eye.

-We just can’t sometime figure out in the piece of code we see on the screen what the author intended to show us.
+We just can’t sometime figure out in the piece of code we see on the screen, what the author intended to show us.

-Because maybe we do not have enough experience, because we miss some fundamental understanding of other JavaScript concepts like scope, or execution context etc.
+Because maybe we do not have enough experience, because we miss some fundamental understanding of other JavaScript concepts like scope, or execution context, etc.

-##Here we go: Closures serve the fundamental scope of storing some data in a native way (I mean in the code).
+##Here we go:

+Closures serve the fundamental scope of storing some data in a native way (inside the code).

 That’s it!

 Is a minimal data storage capability we have inside our code to save some data then use it later – after the first execution finishes!